 Good For Them

 The course holds 3-day junior clinics for members and non-members, hosts a PGA Junior League Team, and has family-forward tees with a separate score card.
-The course is a Certified Signature Audubon Sanctuary.
+The course is a Certified Audubon Cooperative Sanctuary.
 It hosts the Oregon Club Spring Scramble (to benefit University of Oregon athletics), and is a participant course for Patriot Golf Day to benefit Folds of Honor (providing educational scholarships to spouses and children of fallen and disabled service-members).

 An attractive course in a pastoral setting with interesting and challenging holes that is very well maintained.
 Include the amazing practice facilities, great staff and friendly members, and why wouldn’t you play the course if you are fortunate to be given the opportunity?